Image

 Airbus Helicopters H145 & ACH145 (BK117D-2 & BK117D-3)

 To bring the EC145 more in line with other Eurocopter models, the conventional tail rotor was replaced by a shrouded fan rotor, or fenestron.
 Gone are the characteristic large swept outer vertical fins.
-The horizontal stabilisers have no endplates at all.
+The horizontal stabilisers now have no endplates at all, although the protoype had EC135 style endplates.

 In British military service the H145 is known as Jupiter HT1.
 The US Army has a version that is called UH-72B Lakota.

-This is a Jupiter HT1, the Royal Air Force version of the Airbus H145.
-Note the fanned tail rotor, absence of large fins at the horizontal stabilisers and four blade main rotor.
+The Airbus H145, here in the disguise of a Jupiter HT1, the Royal Air Force version, has a fanned tail rotor, no large fins at the horizontal stabilisers and four blade main rotor.

 Airbus Helicopters H145M (BK117D-2m & BK117D-3m)

 The militarised version of the H145, with the capability of adding armor and retractable machine guns, amongst others.
+It has optionally pylons attached to the side of the fuselage to carry weapons like rockets.
 Like the H145 it comes in a version with four or five main rotor blades, designated BK117D-2m and BK117D-3m respectively.

 Confusion possible with